grian32/beta-mod/README.md

     - This block is configured by placing the desired output(i.e the slab or stair) on the left side of the block as indicated by the textures
     - Once there is a block configured, you can right click with a stack of planks and it will convert them to the output
     - Recipe: TODO
+- Adds Nether Glass
+    - Recipe (Furnace): Soul Sand -> Nether Glass
+    - It's somewhat red tinted glass but the transparent parts aren't tinted as the rendered doesn't support that out of the box and I don't want to bother with backporting it for one block, I might do it at some point in the future though.

 ### Fixes
 - The following items now break faster with axes: Wooden Stairs, Crafting Table, Wooden Slab, Wooden Fence.
 - The following items now break faster with pickaxes: Cobblestone Stairs, Redstone Ore, Furnace.